bitcointranscripts/bitcointranscripts/misc/choosing-a-career-in-bitcoin-open-source-development.md

 That we have no alternative but to turn back to the status quo and the machinations that power it.
 If bitcoin breaks, this experiment is over.

-And so all that remains is to ask the question, are you [Bitcoin Core developer number] 31?
+And so all that remains is to ask the question, are you (Bitcoin Core developer number) 31?

 You'll have the option to join a startup or start your own.
 Big tech will always be there.
 But selfishly, I'm here to recruit you because I want you to be part of a structural change to bitcoin open source development.

-Together with Gloria, Zman, Hibasto, and Ashana, you can usher in a new era of builders.
+Together with Gloria, Zman, Hebasto, and Ishaana, you can usher in a new era of builders.
 Who lend new energy and fresh perspectives to the problems that bitcoin is designed to solve.

 If you've gotten this far, then you have all the tailwinds behind you to do great things.